 Recital Opportunities Students have two formal recitals per semester at Olin Hall or the Performance Space at the László Z. Bitó '60 Conservatory Building.
 Spring semester Recital dates are MIDTERM: March 15 and March 22; FINAL: May 3 and 10.
 Family members and friends are welcome.

 In addition to the formal recitals, students will have several other performance opportunities per semester.
-Warm-up recitals at Bard and community outreach performances at various locations will take place througout the semester.
+Warm-up recitals at Bard and community outreach performances at various locations will take place throughout the semester.